There are three general categories of Midtown Greenway bridges:

 Midtown Corridor Final Report Summary (254 KB pdf)

 Transportation and Public Works Committee action regarding Midtown Corridor Historic Bridge Study (39 KB pdf)

 Martin Olav Sabo Bridge over Hiawatha Avenue

-This fantastic bridge, pictured above in the photo by Tony Webster was paid for by a grant from the United States Congress as a result of advocacy by former Congressman Martin Sabo, with additional funding by Hennepin County.
+This fantastic bridge was paid for by a grant from the United States Congress as a result of advocacy by former Congressman Martin Sabo, with additional funding by Hennepin County.
 After bridge construction, the County gave the bridge to the City of Minneapolis to own and maintain it.

 The slender bridge deck and cable-stayed design were eloquent responses to two design challenges: (1) there were no pier opportunities in the middle of Hiawatha Avenue; (2) the bridge needed to thread through a small vertical opening above the Hiawatha Light Rail Transit Line power supply lines structure, and underneath enormous Xcel Energy power lines.

 At night the cobalt blue lights shining on the cables make them appear like lasers in the sky.
 To learn more, visit the County’s web site.